 Court Records are public, and are accessible by anyone.
 They include a court case file that includes a court docket and all filings and documents filed in the case.
 You are able to access court records on the website, or at Clerk of Court in the jurisdiction where the case was filed.

 Each and every state keeps a record of people’s criminal background.
 These online databases are all connected so you are able to track criminal histories from another state.
-You are able to go to county courthouse and check in person, or check online.
+You are able to go to the county courthouse and check in person or you can check online.
 It is helpful to know the county, and if it was in a different state entirely, you might have to pay for a more complete search.